MilchRatchet/Luminary/README.md

 # Luminary

-Luminary is a CUDA based Raytracing renderer for Signed Distance Fields.
+Luminary is a CUDA based Pathtracing renderer for Signed Distance Fields.

 ## Status

-A sample containing multiple reflective spheres and multiple point lights with specular reflections is currently implemented which is rendered and saved as a `png` file.
+A sample scene containing spheres and cuboids is rendered with simple fully diffuse monte carlo method.
+Result is stored as a `png`.

-## Goal
+## ToDo

+- Implement better distribution function for monte carlo method.
+- Implement post processing routines (AA, DoF, Bloom).
-- Implementing filters for the `png` routines.
+- Implement filters for the `png` routine.
-- Implementing primite shapes.
-- Implementing some Anti-Aliasing method.
-- Implementing some Depth of Field method.
-- Implementing custom scene description file format.
+- Implement custom scene description file format.
-- Implementing some motion properties that change the scene between each frame.
+- Implement some motion properties that change the scene between each frame.
+- Implement refraction.
+(Maybe)
+- Implement volumetric lighting.
+(Maybe)

 The licence for this code can be found in the `LICENCE` file.
 The `zlib` library is used for the compression part of the `png` routine.
 Details about its authors and its licence can be found in `Luminary/lib/zlib/zlib.h`.